OSU-HPCC/hpc-novice-first-draft/lessons/01-what-is-hpc.md

 Serial Complications
 --------------------
 In the chemist example, we have assumed that calculations for one molecule do not depend on the calculations of another molecule.
 Real life is not always so simple.
 This is why the nodes in a supercomputer need to communicate with each other over a network.
-This dependence can be so extreme that each computation depends explicitly on a previous computation.
-Consider the meteorologist who wants to create a climate model forecast for the next several years.
+This dependence can be so extreme that each computation depends explicitly on a previous computation. *(Need a more realistic example here)Consider the meteorologist who wants to create a climate model forecast for the next several years.
 The meteorologist is interested in the temperature at a single location, one year from today.
 Forecasting the temperature in a given day is dependent upon temperatures from the previous day.
 If the computation for a single day requires two hours on her personal computer, she will need 730 hours, or a month of uninterrupted computation in order to compute the 365 different day computations necessary to forecast the temperature one year from today.
 It would be convenient if she could use a supercomputer to speed up the process by giving each node the computations for a single day.
 Then her job would only take two hours.
-Unfortunately, since each day depends on the previous day's results for its computations, each node will wait in line for the previous node to finish and it will still take a month for the job to finish even though she is using the supercomputer.
-Such a job is said to be a serial job.
+Unfortunately, since each day depends on the previous day's results for its computations, each node will wait in line for the previous node to finish and it will still take a month for the job to finish even though she is using the supercomputer.* Such a job is said to be a serial job.
 Supercomputers do not give a speed up advantage for serial jobs.

 Breaking Up a Problem
 ---------------------